-Optical ring and line redundancy can be used together in a mixed configuration as shown in Figure 32, Redundant optical ring.
-The line redundant interfaces of CI854A, RLM01, etc. can be connected to the ring by connecting each line to a separate optical link module.
+Optical ring and line redundancy can be used together in a mixed configuration as shown in Figure 33: Redundant optical ring.
+The line redundant interfaces of CI854A/CI854B, RLM01, etc. can be connected to the ring by connecting each line to a separate optical link module.

 It is also possible to configure the master and slave redundancy as an option.
-The figure shows both CI854A and CI840 in a redundant configuration.
+The figure shows both CI854A/CI854B and CI840 in a redundant configuration.
 If they are used in a non redundant configuration it has to be taken into account, that the disturbance of one optical link module can cause a failure of the connected module.

-The optical ring in combination with the line redundancy can only be set up by using the optical link module "OZD Profi 12M" from Hirschmann.
+The optical ring in combination with the line redundancy can only be set up by using the optical link module OZD Profi 12M from Hirschmann and PSI-MOS-PROFIB/FO from Phoenix Contact.
 Other optical link modules will get collisions of data frames that results in a complete disturbed communication on the PROFIBUS.

-Figure 32.
+Figure 33.
 Redundant optical ring